premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-32. Why StringBuffer and StringBuilder classes are introduced in java when there already exist String class to represent the set of characters?
+32. Why StringBuffer and StringBuilder classes are introduced in java when there already exist String class to represent the set of characters?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)